Free pass (NASCAR): Conditions

 The 2009 NASCAR rule change brings it in line with Grand-Am road racing, while rules where lapped cars between leaders may gain one lap were adopted in Formula One as of 2007.
 The lapped-car rule in Formula One applies when the "lapped cars may overtake" signal appears on team monitors from race control.

 In the IndyCar Series, lapped cars ahead of the leader following pit stops (which may happen if a lapped car does not pit during yellow when the lead lap cars do so) are allowed to move to the tail end of the lead lap on restarts on the one lap to go signal—which automatically closes the pit lane until the restart.
 This ensures that the leaders take the green flag without interference from lapped traffic.
-NASCAR follows the same policy with the 2009 change to the Beneficiary Rule, except that pit lane is only closed to those cars that were waved around the safety car to allow the leaders to start at the front.
+NASCAR follows the same policy with the 2009 change to the free pass, except that pit lane is only closed to those cars that were waved around the safety car to allow the leaders to start at the front.